 - Cat.
-901 Ag pest control (Subcategories include: weed, insect, and disease control, animal pest control, rodent control, chemigation) - Cat.
+901 Ag pest control (Plant: weed, insect, and disease control), (animal pest control), (rodent control), (chemigation) - Cat.
 902 Forest pest control - Cat.
-903 Ornamental and Turf pest control (Subcategories include: weed, insect, plant disease, rodent control) - Cat.
+903 Ornamental and Turf pest control (weed, insect, plant disease, rodent control) - Cat.
 904 Seed Treatment - Cat.
 905 Aquatic pest control - Cat.
 906 Right-of-way pest control - Cat.
 907 Industrial, Institutional, Structural, and Health Related Pest Control (bird control) - Cat.
 908 Public Health pest control - Cat.
-909 Regulatory pest control (Subcategories include: rodent control, bird control, vertebrate pest control, M-44, live-stock protection collars); - Cat.
-910 Demonstration and Research Pest Control - Cat.
-911 Specific Use Pest Control (Subcategories include: wood preservation, non-government M-44, non-government livestock protection collar) - Cat.
+909 Regulatory pest control (rodent control, bird control, vertebrate pest control, M-44, livestock protection collars); - Cat.
+910 Demonstration and Research Pest Control

+- Cat.
+911 Specific Use Pest Control (wood preservation, non-government M-44, non-government livestock protection collar) - Cat.
 912 Aerial Application.

-It is expected that commercial applicators obtain licenses in ALL categories (and subcategories) in which they work.
+It is expected that commercial applicators should obtain licenses only in the categories in which they work.
 There are 12 major categories, and some of these categories have up to five subcategories.
 There are a total of 32 categories in which one can be licensed.
 Call or write the WDA if unsure as to the category you need or for a copy of the Wyoming Applicator Certification Rules and Regulations.
 (Technical Services, WDA, 2219 Carey Ave, Cheyenne, WY 82002, (307) 777-6590.)